Smell the sea, and feel the sky, let your soul and spirits fly high. – Van Morrison

 The public beach is located on the farther side of the area, so we took a motorized boat for about 10 minutes from the main road where we parked our car to reach the public beach.
 The boatmen and the staff who assisted us were accommodating and friendly.
 No entrance fee here.

-Each bamboo cottages are enough for big groups with the maximum of 15 persons with one room.
+Each bamboo cottages are enough for big groups with a maximum capacity of 15 persons with one changeroom/relaxation room.

 Expenses incurred in the beach: